Public cloud comparison

 Right to data portability

-You may invoke this right, if:
+You can exercise this right if:

 Right to object

-- when processing of your personal data is based on Article 6(1)(e) GDPR that is, when processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in Oktawave, including profiling, on grounds relating to your particular situation;
+the processing of your personal data the legal ground for which is the performance of a task carried out for reasons of public interest or the exercise of official authority entrusted to Oktawave, including profiling, on grounds relating to your particular situation;

-If you would like to file a complaint to the data protection authority, you can find list of local authorities responsible for data protection across the EU and their contact details at: https://edpb.europa.eu/about-edpb/board/members_en.
+If you wish to file a complaint with a supervisory authority, you can find a list of local authorities responsible for personal data protection in the European Union together with their contact details on the following website: https://edpb.europa.eu/about-edpb/board/members_en.
 In Poland, the competent supervisory authority is the President of the Personal Data Protection Office (PUODO).